alstn8022/LaserChess/README.md

 # LaserChess
-This code is for ICODI H.W.
+This project is for ICODI H.W.

 # To-Do
 - [x] Pos D